mariaedwards/a11y/README.md

 [The WebAIM Million - An annual accessibility analysis of the top 1,000,000 home pages](https://webaim.org/projects/million/) demonstrates that we are very far from having digital equity for all.

-## Accessibility official policies (in-depth)
+## Official accessibility policies (in-depth)

-If you are interested in learning accessibility policies in-depth or inspired to eventually influence them, read through the following documents.
+If you are interested in learning about accessibility policies in-depth or inspired to eventually influence them, read through the following documents.

-List of Accessibility laws and policies is available via  [Web Accessibility Laws & Policies | Web Accessibility Initiative (WAI) | W3C](https://www.w3.org/WAI/policies/).
-Including the following:
+List of accessibility laws and policies is available via [Web Accessibility Laws & Policies | Web Accessibility Initiative (WAI) | W3C](https://www.w3.org/WAI/policies/), including the following:

 *   Official website for WCAG [Web Content Accessibility Guidelines (WCAG) Overview | Web Accessibility Initiative (WAI) | W3C](https://www.w3.org/WAI/standards-guidelines/wcag/) (note: WCAG 3.0 is coming, working draft is available via [W3C Accessibility Guidelines (WCAG) 3.0](https://www.w3.org/TR/2021/WD-wcag-3.0-20210121/)
 *   [A Guide to Disability Rights Laws](https://www.ada.gov/cguide.htm)
 *   [IT Accessibility Laws and Policies](https://www.section508.gov/manage/laws-and-policies)

-## Accessibility check-lists and policies (at-glance)
+## Accessibility check-lists and policies (at-a-glance)

-If you don’t want to read through the official policies and laws.
-Consider to check out the accessibility checklist put together by WebAim, available via [WebAIM's WCAG 2 Checklist](https://webaim.org/standards/wcag/checklist), or the a11y Project’s checklist, available via [https://www.a11yproject.com/checklist/](https://www.a11yproject.com/checklist/).
+If you don’t want to read through the official policies and laws, consider checking out the accessibility checklist put together by WebAim, available via [WebAIM's WCAG 2 Checklist](https://webaim.org/standards/wcag/checklist), or the a11y Project’s checklist, available via [https://www.a11yproject.com/checklist/](https://www.a11yproject.com/checklist/).

-Or read through the at-glance versions for the accessibility official documents:
+Or read through the at-a-glance versions of the official accessibility documents:

 *   [WCAG 2.1 at a Glance | Web Accessibility Initiative (WAI) | W3C](https://www.w3.org/WAI/standards-guidelines/wcag/glance/)
 *   [How to Meet WCAG (Quickref Reference)](https://www.w3.org/WAI/WCAG21/quickref/)